Control of probability flow in Markov chain Monte Carlo -- Nonreversibility and lifting: Multiple proposals

-\abstract*{We will explain that it is possible to significantly reduce the rejection rate for general cases.
-The rejection-minimized algorithm after creating some candidate states is shown together with the low-cost multi-proposal strategy.
-The rejection rate and the autocorrelation reductions are shown for sampling from the wine-bottle (Mexican-hat) potential.} We will explain, in this section, that it is possible to significantly reduce the rejection rate for general cases.
-When the direct inversion method as in the previous section cannot be applied, we resort to the Metropolis algorithm usually, where a candidate is generated and accepted/rejected according to the weight and proposal probability ratio.
-It has been a canonical algorithm for the MCMC method since the invention in 1953~\cite{MetropolisRRTT1953}.
-However, the inevitable rejection often obstructs the efficient sampling.
-When the number of candidates is two, the Metropolis algorithm achieves the minimized rejection rate that is easily proved by the geometric picture we introduced in Sec.~\ref{sec:ga}.
-In order to reduce the rejection rate, we must prepare more candidates than two.
-As an alternative to the simple Metropolis algorithm, some methods have been proposed so far.
-An example is the multipoint Metropolis methods, where after generating some candidate states the next configuration is stochastically chosen with the detailed balance kept.
-See references~\cite{Liu2001,Tjelmeland2004}.
+In this section, we explain that it is possible to significantly reduce the rejection rate for general cases.
+When the direct inversion method, discussed in Sec.~\ref{sec:ags}, cannot be applied, we typically resort to the Metropolis algorithm, where a candidate is generated and accepted/rejected according to the weight and proposal probability ratio.
+It has been a canonical MCMC method algorithm since its invention in 1953 (see Ref.~\onlinecite{metropolis_equation_1953}).
+However, the inevitable rejection often obstructs efficient sampling.
+When the number of candidates is two (including the current state), the Metropolis algorithm achieves a minimized rejection rate.
+To reduce the rejection rate, we must prepare more candidates.
+Several methods have been proposed as an alternative to the simple Metropolis algorithm.
+An example is the multipoint Metropolis method; after generating several candidate states, the next configuration is chosen stochastically with the detailed balance kept.\cite{liu_monte_2004,tjelmeland_using_2004}